CSS Perspective enables true 3d movements for 3d transformed objects. Explore ways to manipulate and use these 3d techniques using CSS Perspective.

 - Create custom monocolored effects

-The other blending mode is the default one that doesn't do anything.
+The other CSS blend mode is the default one that doesn't do anything.
 But's it's worth mentioning - normal, inherit, initial, revert and unset.
 This mode exists but does nothing so I have not included it in any of the groups.

-Since blending mode is rendered by browsers, You'd not see the same results across.
+Since CSS blend mode is rendered by browsers, You'd not see the same results across.
 If you're a perfectionist, you'd hate little dissimilarities of blending results across different browsers.

 Browser support for background-blend-mode and mix-blend-mode

-Most of the browser supports all 15 blending modes.
+Most of the browser supports all 15 blend modes using CSS.
 But to make sure check caniuse before you try it on real projects.
 Some browsers don't support all the blending modes and you might know this already, that some browsers won't support this feature ever.
 So If you're not an IE fan, you're free to use it.

 CSS Blending Modes and Performance